llokesh/java-selenium-cucumber/README.md

 1. I have used integer and string parameterization for Api tests
 2. I have used parameterization based on Examples keyword for UI tests
 3. I have used dataTables for UI tests
-4. I have used Excel sheets to read the test data
+4. I have used Excel sheets to read the test data for UI tests

 ## Website  - Automate any flow on https://www.zoho.com/ website
 I have automated Login flow with positive and negative use cases with dynamic test data